Telecominfraproject/wlan-cloud-ucentralgw/README.md

 start at `0`.

 #### Command line options
-The current implementation supports the following
+The current implementation supports the following.
+If you use the built-in configuration file, you do not need to use any command-line options.
+However, you may decide to use the `--daemon` or `umask` options.

 ```
 ./ucentral --help